clemherreman/aldis/README.md

 By default, Aldis will forward all logs to an `aldis` exchange in any AMQP server that happens to listen on `localhost`.

 You can also include arbitrary environment variables from the container, using the `-E` switch (only environment variables defined in the container's configuration are available though).

+## Receiving messages

+Messages will contain a JSON structure looking like this:

+    { container:   (string)    container id,
+      fragment_id: (int)       an auto-increment id for this message,
+      env:         (array)     an array of env variables from the container,
+      type:        (int)       stream type (0 = stdin, 1 = stdout, 2 = stderr),
+      length:      (int)       the byte length of the log line,
+      content:     (string)    actual log line,
+      timestam:    (string)    the time at which aldis received the log line }